 The difference between feeling ‘whacked out’ and ‘burnt out’ is that with burnout your mind can no longer process emotion.
 You will likely experience an odd numbness and lack enthusiasm and motivation for what you think you should feel excited about.
 It’s like your body and mind have slammed on the brake.
 Adrenal fatigue is a survival mechanism by your subconscious autonomic functioning and it is beyond your conscious control.
 Your body and mind simply cannot sustain the way they have been operating and you are now being forced to make a change in how you live your life!

-When the idea of Christmas holidays brings you out in hives
+When the idea of taking a break brings you out in hives

 With burnout, it’s usual to feel frustrated because you feel depleted and listless.
 It’s as if suddenly you have nothing left to give.
 Not surprisingly each day can bring a sense of overwhelm in doing simple things.
 You may be forgetful, find it hard to focus and be easily irritated.
 Despite feeling exhausted it will make no sense that you can’t sleep.
 It can feel as if you are losing control of yourself.
 Physical and mental anxiety symptoms such as hives and other skin conditions, palpitations, migraines, colds and flu, digestive disorders, nightmares, constant worrying and over-analyzing are often the result of the powerlessness you are experiencing.